Edinburgh derby: History

 Hearts then took the upper hand in the derby, setting the record for consecutive derbies without a loss, a 22-game streak straddling the 1980s and 1990s.
 During this period, Hearts owner Wallace Mercer attempted to force through a merger of the two clubs by acquiring a majority shareholding in Hibs.
 This effort failed after protest groups set up by Hibs fans persuaded some shareholders not to sell to Mercer and new investment in Hibs was provided by Tom Farmer.

 The clubs met in a 2005–06 Scottish Cup semi-final, in the knowledge that victory would lead to a final against Gretna, who were a Second Division club.
 Hearts won the semi-final against Hibs by 4–0 and went on to win the competition on a penalty shootout in the final.
-Hibs gained some revenge the following season by winning a 2006–07 Scottish League Cup quarter-final against Hearts 1–0, and went on to win the competition.
+Hibs gained some revenge the following season by winning a 2006–07 Scottish League Cup quarter-final against Hearts 1–0, and went on to win that competition.

-The two clubs met in the 2012 Scottish Cup Final.
+The two clubs met in the 2012 Scottish Cup final.
 The match was played at Hampden Park in Glasgow, despite some fans proposing that it should be moved to Murrayfield Stadium, the largest venue in Edinburgh.
-Hearts won a one-sided final by 5–1, having also won all three league derbies in the 2011–12 Scottish Premier League.
+Hearts won a one-sided final by 5–1, having also won all three league derbies that season.
 Hibs gained some revenge for this defeat six months later by knocking Hearts out of the 2012–13 Scottish Cup, winning 1–0 in a fourth round tie at Easter Road.
 It also ended a run of 12 games without a win for Hibs in the derby.

 Both clubs were relegated to the second tier after finishing in the bottom two positions of the 2013–14 Scottish Premiership.
 This meant that the city of Edinburgh was left without representation in the top tier of the Scottish league system for the first time in its history.
 Hearts won the 2014–15 Scottish Championship and earned an immediate promotion back to the top tier.
 Hibs won promotion in 2016–17, which meant that top-flight league derbies were resumed in 2017–18.
 Meanwhile, the teams were drawn together in the Scottish Cup in three consecutive seasons: 2015–16, 2016–17 and 2017–18.
 Hibs won the first two ties after replays and went on to win the 2015–16 competition, while Hearts won the third tie.

-Hearts were relegated to the Championship in 2020 after the 2019–20 season was curtailed by the Covid-19 pandemic in Scotland.
+Hearts were relegated to the Championship in 2020 after the 2019–20 season was curtailed by the COVID-19 pandemic in Scotland.
 In the semi-finals of the 2019–20 Scottish Cup, which were delayed until the autumn by the pandemic, Hearts won 2–1 after extra time against Hibs.
 Hearts were promoted back to the top flight in 2021, before winning the 2021–22 Scottish Cup semi-final against Hibs.